 Make vertical gain into a game.
 If you typically shy away from hills, make it into a game.
 See how many feet of vertical gain you can incorporate into your runs – and try to gradually beat your previous records over time.

 Use Strava’s heatmap and route finder to plot new routes.
 If you enjoy your go-to route because you know the exact mile markers, take time to map out new routes before you go.
+(Here’s more on how to plan out your running routes!)

 How often do you vary your running routes?